zinja-coder/jadx-ai/README.md

 ## 📄 License

-This fork inherits the Apache 2.0 License from the original JADX repository.
+This plugin inherits the Apache 2.0 License from the original JADX repository.

 ## ⚖️ Legal Warning